Find Affordable College Courses

 Read More…

-Worcester Polytechnic Institute did quite well in this year’s ranking of the best schools for computer science students.
-It came in at #8 on the list.
-WPI is a moderately-sized private not-for-profit school located in the midsize city of Worcester.
+Worcester Polytechnic Institute came in at #8 in this year’s edition of the Best Computer Science Schools in Massachusetts ranking.
+WPI is a medium-sized private not-for-profit school located in the city of Worcester.

 While working on their degree, compsci majors at WPI accumulate an average of around $27,000 in student debt.
 This translates to an average monthly loan payment of $515, based on a 10-year repayment plan.